jbequ5/SAGE-Enigma-Subnet/Why-Sage.md

 A fragment is an atomic, provenance-rich unit of intelligence produced by every Enigma Machine run.
 It is a self-contained packet that captures a single meaningful decision or insight — complete with the exact context in which it was born (the challenge, the subtask, the contract slice, upstream decisions), the verifier outputs that judged it, and an immutable cryptographic hash tying it forever to its creator.

 Fragments are the primary fuel for SAGE’s intelligence and economic flywheels.
-Everything we do is designed around them: we generate them at the moment of insight, filter them ruthlessly, improve access to them in every run, tune and learn from them globally, and distill the resulting knowledge back into better models that make the next run stronger.
+The Intelligent Fragment Factory generates them at the moment of insight, filters them ruthlessly through the strict birth gate, tracks them with the bulletproof Fragment Yield metric, and improves access to them in every run.
+Meta-RL continuously tunes the factory from this data, while MOPE distillation converts the highest-yield fragments into specialized process experts that make the next run stronger.

 From the very first run, even the earliest gap signals are treated as valuable economic seeds.
 A gap signal is the moment the system detects an unmet need or performance shortfall during a run.
 These signals point directly to high-potential commercial opportunities and participation incentives.
 They become the seeds of community-owned value that reward honest contributors and drive the incentive flywheel right from day one.